department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 You don't need to wait for a rating.
 Instead, please fill out VA Form 28-0588 (VA Vocational Rehabilitation - Getting Ahead After You Get Out).
 [Download Form 28-0588](http://www.vba.va.gov/pubs/forms/VBA-28-0588-ARE.pdf).

 You may be eligible for VR&amp;E benefits and services if you're:
-- Going through the Physical Evaluation Board process or expecting an other-than-dishonorable discharge and have a VA memorandum rating of 20% or more, **or**
+- Going through the Physical Evaluation Board process, **or**
+- Expecting an other-than-dishonorable discharge and have a VA memorandum rating of 20% or more, **or**
-- In the Integrated Disability Evaluation System (IDES) or are certified by the military as having a severe injury that may prevent you from performing your military duties.
+- In the Integrated Disability Evaluation System (IDES).
 [Learn more about predischarge disability claims and IDES](/disability-benefits/apply/claim-types/predischarge-claim).

 </div>